 Clusterstock: The hires-and-fires gap brings good news for job seekers

 "The unemployment rate is still miserable, but it's not entirely bad news - at least if you find clever ways of slicing and dicing the data.

 "Today's chart measures the percentage difference between new hires and separations (people leaving a job).
 As you can see, the gap yawned late last year, as way more people left the workforce than were hired.
 But it's coming back, getting closer to the 0% mark (even).
 And then of course, we just need to create a lot of jobs."

 Source: Vince Veneziani and Kamelia Angelova, Clusterstock - The Business Insider, November 16, 2009.

 Asha Bangalore (Northern Trust): Housing starts - permits show a more stable trend

 "Total housing starts fell 10.6% to an annual rate of 529,000, the lowest since April.
 The 35% plunge in construction of apartment building to a new record low of 53,000 units brought down the overall reading.
 The 6.9% drop in single-family starts to 476,000 is the lowest since May.
 Uncertainty about the extension of the $8,000 tax credit for first-time home buyers is seen as one of the reasons for the weakness in home construction.
 If this is accurate, a rebound is likely in November because the tax credit program has been extended to April 2010."

 Source: Asha Bangalore, Northern Trust - Daily Global Commentary, November 18, 2009

-Asha Bangalore (Northern Trust): October retail sales - noteworthy gains
+Asha Bangalore (Northern Trust): October retail sales - noteworthy gains of several components

 "Retail sales rose 1.4% in October, after downward revisions of retail sales in September (-2.3% vs. earlier estimate of -1.5%).
 The downward revision of retail sales in September combined with the widening of the trade deficit in September implies a lower estimate of third quarter real GDP (+3.5%).